 This means paying attention to detail and creating those opportunities through every step of the process.
 Listing your references is no different.

-Sure, we’re going to drop in some contact info but we’re also going to leverage a tactic to help steer the conversation towards a specific project or result that we want the employer to know and your reference to talk about.
+Sure, we're going to drop in some contact information, but we're also going to leverage a tactic to help steer the conversation towards a specific project or result that we want the employer to know and your reference to talk about.